taylrj/Study/PITCHME.md

 - What are they ?
   - What is GraphQL ?
   - What is Relay ?
-- What problems do they solve ?
+- What problems does GraphQL solve ?
 - What's the core principles of Relay ?

 ---